heyjva/support/content/src/cloud/troubleshooting-cloud-backup/backup-is-not-encrypted.md

 ## Cause

 If you are using an automation, blueprint, or [add-on](https://www.home-assistant.io/integrations/?search=backup) to create backups of your system on a scheduled basis, and encryption is not set, those backups will not be uploaded to Home Assistant Cloud.
+This is because only encrypted backups can be stored on Home Assistant Cloud.
+For more information, refer to the documentation [About Home Assistant Cloud backup](/hc/en-us/articles/25619338169501-About-the-Home-Assistant-Cloud-backup).

 ## Resolution